The Residences at Secret Bay

 Real Estate Offerings

-The Villas and Bungalows that comprise The Residences at Secret Bay feature between 1,037 and 5,128 square feet of indoor and outdoor living space and lot sizes ranging from 4,056 to 31,504 square feet.
+The Villas and Villa Estates that comprise The Residences at Secret Bay feature between 1,037 and 5,128 square feet of indoor and outdoor living space and lot sizes ranging from 4,056 to 31,504 square feet.
 Priced from US $848,000 to $3,141,815, The Residences are available for whole ownership and Citizenship by Investment.

-The architecture and interiors of each villa and bungalow luxuriously reflect the pristine Nature Island of Dominica; the floors are built from Guyanese Greenheart, while the bedroom furniture is crafted from Dominican Red Cedar by local artisans.
+The architecture and interiors of each villa and villa estate luxuriously reflect the pristine Nature Island of Dominica; the floors are built from Guyanese Greenheart, while the bedroom furniture is crafted from Dominican Red Cedar by local artisans.
 Each residence has an aura of casual coastal elegance with stately modern amenities, the generous floor plans consisting of indoor and outdoor living rooms, plunge pools and outdoor showers, as well as hammocks and day-beds that offer spectacular vistas within your own tropical retreat.

-The Riverside Bungalows are comprised of eight residences along the fall-facing river that runs through Secret Bay.
+The Riverside Villas are comprised of eight residences along the fall-facing river that runs through Secret Bay.
 Built into a large majestic tree canopy, each home is enveloped in Dominica’s ecosystem with abundant wildlife and a ceaseless melody of the flowing river.
 These eight units offer the most treehouse feel, set within the spaces of the sensational Kapok and Wild Banyan Trees, while also a 3-5 minute walk from the amenity core and Tibay Beach.

-The Riverside Bungalow features our Mapou Designed-floor plan.
+The Riverside Villa features our Mapou Designed-floor plan.
 Described by Sunday Times Travel as “fashionable treehouses for adults,” this floor plan features one master suite and two bathrooms, accommodating 2-4 people.
 Exotic and private, the bungalow offers an intimate tropical island getaway for couples and solo travelers alike.

 - Based on the original plan where the dream of Secret Bay began, Zabuco Design I features one bed and one bath, a remarkably expansive deck and pool, and totals to 3,028 square feet.